John Henry Newman: At university

 Newman's name was entered at Lincoln's Inn.
 He was, however, sent shortly to Trinity College, Oxford, where he studied widely.
-His anxiety to do well in the final schools produced the opposite result; he broke down in the examination, under Thomas Vowler Short, and so graduated as a BA "under the line" (with a lower second class honours in Classics, and having failed classification in the Mathematical Papers).
+His anxiety to do well in the final schools produced the opposite result; he broke down in the examination, under Thomas Vowler Short, and so graduated as a BA "under the line" (with lower second class honours in Classics, and having failed classification in the Mathematical Papers).

 Desiring to remain in Oxford, Newman then took private pupils and read for a fellowship at Oriel College, then "the acknowledged centre of Oxford intellectualism".
 He was elected a fellow at Oriel on 12 April 1822.
 Edward Bouverie Pusey was elected a fellow of the same college in 1823.

 Anglican ministry

 On 13 June 1824, Newman was made an Anglican deacon at Christ Church Cathedral, Oxford.
-Ten days later he preached his first sermon at Holy Trinity Church in Over Worton (near Banbury, Oxfordshire) while on a visit to his former teacher the Reverend Walter Mayers, who had been curate there since 1823.
+Ten days later he preached his first sermon at Holy Trinity Church in Over Worton (near Banbury, Oxfordshire), where his former teacher, the Reverend Walter Mayers, was curate.
 On Trinity Sunday, 29 May 1825, he was ordained a priest at Christ Church Cathedral by the Bishop of Oxford, Edward Legge.
 He became, at Pusey's suggestion, curate of St Clement's Church, Oxford.
 Here, for two years, he was engaged in parochial work and wrote articles on "Apollonius of Tyana", "Cicero" and "Miracles" for the Encyclopædia Metropolitana.

 Richard Whately and Edward Copleston, Provost of Oriel, were leaders in the group of Oriel Noetics, a group of independently thinking dons with a strong belief in free debate.
 In 1825, at Whately's request, Newman became vice-principal of St Alban Hall, but he held this post for only one year.
 He attributed much of his "mental improvement" and partial conquest of his shyness at this time to Whately.

 In 1826 Newman returned as a tutor to Oriel, and the same year Richard Hurrell Froude, described by Newman as "one of the acutest, cleverest and deepest men" he ever met, was elected fellow there.
 The two formed a high ideal of the tutorial office as clerical and pastoral rather than secular, which led to tensions in the college.
 Newman assisted Whately in his popular work Elements of Logic (1826, initially for the Encyclopædia Metropolitana), and from him gained a definite idea of the Christian Church as institution: "a Divine appointment, and as a substantive body, independent of the State, and endowed with rights, prerogatives and powers of its own".

 Newman broke with Whately in 1827 on the occasion of the re-election of Robert Peel as Member of Parliament for the university: Newman opposed Peel on personal grounds.
 In 1827 Newman was a preacher at Whitehall.